Isaacs Blessing Bags

 In 2016 I moved to a new house in St. Paul.
 I was worried when I started to see more homeless people on my way to school.
 I didn’t understand why no one was helping them, especially during the wintertime.
 I asked my parents what we could do to help.
 I decided to make a change, which led to the creation of Isaac’s Blessing Bags.

-I am now 15 years old and have been able to turn Isaac’s Blessing Bags into a nonprofit.
-We have also been able to raise thousands of dollars, including a $10,000 grant from the state of Minnesota.
+I am now 15 years old and have been able to turn Isaac’s Blessing Bags into a Community Organization.
 Due to the pandemic, I feel there is no better time to be helping.
 With the money I have raised, I have been able to buy our supplies: granola bars, juice boxes, water and hygiene supplies.
 We also try to buy clothes.
 We accept used clothes or any donations people make.
 With these, we try as often as we can to hand things out.
 We also have been working at First Lutheran Church every Christmas to help bring food and clothing to 200 homeless people.
 I am also now trying to work with my school, Cretin-Derham Hall.
 They have been helping the homeless for about 20 years now, going to the Dorothy Day Center to help hand out food.
 Not only do I help people who are homeless, but I continue to help anyone in need, whether it be families who couldn’t pay for Christmas presents or someone who just needed a bus pass to get to work.
 I know I won’t be able to end poverty by myself, but for now I am doing my best to help whoever I can.
 I feel what I do isn’t just helpful to others, but a blessing to myself — the feeling you get knowing that you can change someone’s life.

 ”I choose to do my best to and help people who are in need … to work at getting donations and making sure the poor people will at least have one night of warmth and some food this Christmas.
 I will not stop until I have succeeded. … This is my Christmas wish.”